SegForestNet: Spatial-Partitioning-Based Aerial Image Segmentation: Introduction

 Computer vision techniques, such as object detection and semantic segmentation, are used for many aerial image analysis applications.
 As an example, traffic can be analyzed by using object detection to find vehicles in aerial images.
 Semantic segmentation is the basis for creating and updating maps \cite{girard2018aligning} and can be used for tracking city growth \cite{gomez2020spatiotemporal} or tracking deforestation \cite{lee2020classification}.

 However, any error in the prediction of a computer vision model, i.e., object detection or semantic segmentation, causes errors in applications based on said prediction.
 Precise predictions are required, which can be achieved by exploiting domain knowledge.
-One fact rarely exploited in the deep learning-based analysis of aerial images is that many objects and regions can be approximated well by polygons, especially in true orthophotos.
-By restricting a model's prediction to a limited number of polygons, the degrees of freedom in the prediction are reduced.
-Arbitrary region shapes, e.g., circle-shaped cars which make no sense, are no longer feasible predictions.
+There are several models which attempt to exploit this knowledge in the domain of aerial image segmentation, e.g., RA-FCN by Mou et al. \cite{mou2019relation}, PFNet by Li et al. \cite{li2021pointflow} and our own BSPSegNet \cite{gritzner2021semantic}.
+RA-FCN explicitly models long-range spatial and channel relations, PFNet performs point-wise affinity propagation to mitigate class imbalances and BSPSegNet predicts a limited number of polygons in order to approximate segments without unnecessary degrees of freedom, especially in true orthophotos.

-We created BSPSegNet\cite{gritzner2021semantic}, a model for aerial image segmentation which predicts polygons as shown in Fig. \ref{fig:teaser}.
+We created BSPSegNet, a model for aerial image segmentation which predicts polygons as shown in Fig. \ref{fig:teaser}.
 The model partitions the input image into $8\times 8$ blocks.
 For each block, a binary space partitioning (BSP) tree \cite{fuchs1980visible} with depth 2 is predicted, i.e., every block is partitioned into up to four segments with a separate class prediction for each segment.
 The parameters of the inner nodes of the BSP tree encode parameters of a line partitioning a region into two subregions, while the parameters of the leaf nodes are class logits.
 The lines encoded by the inner nodes together with the block boundaries form polygons.
-As we demonstrated in our earlier paper, the ground truth of common aerial image datasets can be encoded extremely accurately this way ($99\%$ accuracy and $99\%$ mean Intersection-over-Union (mIoU)).
+As we demonstrated in our earlier paper, the ground truth of common aerial image datasets can be encoded extremely accurately this way ($99\%$ accuracy and $99\%$ mean Intersection-over-Union (mIoU)), despite arbitrary region shapes no longer being feasible predictions.
+However, arbitrarily shaped regions, e.g., circle-shaped cards, would not be meaningful anyway.
+Therefore, limiting the prediction budget by limiting the number of predicted polygons serves as a helpful inductive bias for the model.